galaxyproject/galaxy-hub/src/GalaxyUpdates/2014_11/index.md

 * Dec 2 (13:30-17:30): Galaxy's user experiences, and discussion on how the platform is (or is not) useful for building analysis.
 * Dec 3 (09:00-17:00): Technology talks (new environment, Galaxy in production, ...)

 Interested?
-Please contact [mailto:ifb DOT galaxy AT sb DASH roscoff DOT fr](ifb DOT galaxy AT sb DASH roscoff DOT fr) for more information.
+Please contact [ifb DOT galaxy AT sb DASH roscoff DOT fr](mailto:ifb DOT galaxy AT sb DASH roscoff DOT fr) for more information.

 The [French IFB Galaxy Working Group](http://www.ifb-galaxy.org/index.html):